A BRIEF HISTORY OF CARLISLE, ENGLAND

 In Carlisle different trades were organised into guilds to safeguard their member's interests.
 There were 8 of them, merchants, butchers, skinners, shoemakers, tanners, tailors, smiths, and weavers.
 In the early 15th century a guildhall was built where they could hold meetings.
 The Sauceries probably got its name because the land there belonged to the man who made the king's sauces.
 However, in 1349 the Black Death devastated the population of Carlisle.
 It did not recover fully until the 16th century.

 CARLISLE IN THE 16th CENTURY AND 17th CENTURY

 In 1642 came civil war between king and parliament.
 Carlisle was staunchly loyal to the king.
-However after the battle of Marston Moor in July Scottish soldiers (on parliament's side) occupied all of northern England except Carlisle.
+However, after the battle of Marston Moor in July Scottish soldiers (on parliament's side) occupied all of northern England except Carlisle.
 The city was under siege from October 1644 to June 1645.
-Finally Carlisle was starved into surrender.
-The soldiers then ransacked and vandalised the Cathedral.
-Afterwards Carlisle was again struck by an outbreak of plague which killed many people.
+Finally, Carlisle was starved into surrender.
+The soldiers then ransacked and vandalized the Cathedral.
+Afterward, Carlisle was again struck by an outbreak of plague which killed many people.

 Carlisle Cross was erected in 1682.
 Tullie House was built in 1689.